matheuristic/dotfiles/software_notes.md

   - [rclone](https://rclone.org/)
     ([Github](https://github.com/rclone/rclone)):
-    Like `rsync` but for cloud storage; `rclone mount` can be used to mount cloud storage to a filesystem mount point
+    Like `rsync` but for cloud storage; `rclone mount` can be used to mount cloud storage to a filesystem mount point (requires FUSE)
   - [rdfind](https://github.com/pauldreik/rdfind) or
     [fdupes](https://github.com/adrianlopezroche/fdupes):
     Command-line tool to find duplicate files